Doña Remedios Trinidad: Etymology

-The town was named by Philippine president Ferdinand Marcos Sr. after Remedios Trinidad Romualdez, mother of his wife, Imelda Romualdez Marcos, whose family was from Baliuag, Bulacan.
+The town was named by President Ferdinand Marcos after Remedios Trinidad Romuáldez, mother of his wife, First Lady Imelda Romualdez Marcos, whose family was from Baliuag, Bulacan.

 History

-On September 13, 1977, under martial rule, President Ferdinand Marcos issued Presidential Decree No. 1196, creating the municipality of Doña Remedios Trinidad as a personal namesake gift to his wife's family.
+On September 13, 1977, during martial law, President Ferdinand Marcos issued Presidential Decree No. 1196, creating the municipality of Doña Remedios Trinidad as a gift to his wife's family.
 The municipality covers seven barangays: Pulong Sampaloc and Camachile from Angat; Bayabas and Kabayunan from Norzagaray; and Talbac, Camachin and Kalawakan from San Miguel.

-The town of Doña Remedios Trinidad was formed out of lands culled from neighboring municipalities.
-Historians have noted that Marcos named the towns to honor a person without much significant historical value, with only family ties as actual reason.
-Some locals have called for the changing of the town's name in honor of actual heroes from Bulacan.
+Historians have noted that Marcos named towns after people with little historical significance, and only family ties as an actual reason.
+Some locals have also called for a renaming of the town to honor actual heroes from Bulacan.

+On the afternoon of December 4, 2000, Mayor Paulino Esteban was being driven in his Nissan Patrol by his 19-year-old nephew Jim Venturina and accompanied by police escort Teofilo Avellanosa when they were shot and killed by gunmen in Barangay Baybay, Angat, Bulacan.

 Geography

 Doña Remedios Trinidad is the largest municipality in Bulacan, occupying almost one-third of the total land area of the province.
 It lies on the southern edge of the Sierra Madre mountain range, and partially embraces three major conservation areas: the Angat Watershed Forest Reserve, Biak-na-Bato National Park, and Doña Remedios–General Tinio Watershed Forest Reserve, comprising 327.3 km2 of alienable and disposable public land.

 Doña Remedios Trinidad is bordered by Norzagaray, Bulacan to the south; by General Nakar, Quezon and Dingalan, Aurora to the east; San Rafael, Angat, San Ildefonso, and San Miguel to the west; and Gapan and General Tinio, Nueva Ecija to the north.
-It is 53 km from Malolos City and 60 km from Manila.
+It is 53 km from Malolos and 60 km from Manila.